Jason Demetriou (rugby league): Coaching career

+Keighley Cougars

 Demetriou's contract with Wakefield Trinity Wildcats expired at the end of 2010, and he was told that it would not be renewed.
 He initially joined the York City Knights for 2011, but a subsequent offer as player-coach for Keighley Cougars arose, and was accepted.
 In his first season in charge, Keighley gained promotion to the Kingstone Press Championship.

+Northern Pride

 Demetriou returned to Australia in 2013, becoming the head coach for the Northern Pride in the Queensland Cup.
 During his two seasons at the Pride, the club won back-to-back minor premierships, the 2014 Queensland Cup Grand Final and the inaugural NRL State Championship game.
 In 2014, he coached the Queensland Residents side, who defeated the NSW Cup rep side 24–16.

+North Queensland Cowboys

 In October 2014, Demetriou joined the North Queensland Cowboys as an assistant coach.
 On 4 October 2015, Demetriou was a member of the North Queensland coaching staff in the side's 17–16 Grand Final victory over Brisbane.

+St George Dragons

 In January 2016, Demetriou joined the St. George Illawarra Dragons as an assistant coach and as head coach to their NSW Cup feeder team, the Illawarra Cutters.
 In September 2016, he was named coach of the 2016 Intrust Super Premiership NSW Team of the Year.
 He went on to win the grand final with the Cutters that year.

+Brisbane Broncos

 In 2017, Demetriou joined Brisbane under head coach Wayne Bennett.
 He took over as the side's attacking coach in Round 6 of the 2018 NRL season, with the side scoring the second most tries in the competition from that point forward.